 For those looking to make taiyaki at home, it’s not too dissimilar from cooking waffles — you’ll just need a little practice nailing that perfect golden-brown color.
-We asked Jimmy Chen, co-founder of Taiyaki NYC, and Hidenori Takada, owner of Oishinbo, a gourmet Japanese grocery and sweets shop in New Jersey, for their best tips.
+We asked Jimmy Chen, co-founder of Taiyaki NYC, and Hidenori Takada, owner of Oishinbo, a gourmet Japanese grocery and sweets shop in Harrison NY, for their best tips.

 Pick Your Flour Wisely

 While all taiyaki recipes call for flour (along with some combination of sugar, milk, egg, water and baking powder), exactly what kind depends on the texture you’re aiming for: fluffy or crispy.
 “There are many ways to make taiyaki with different kinds of flour,” says Chen.
 “Some people like the glutinous feeling of rice flour, which is going to end up more like mochi.
 Other people like regular flour, which is more like cake batter.
 It’s completely up to your own palate.”
 Keep experimenting and see what you love to eat.
 (As for Takada, he prefers wheat flour.)